 What I Learned from a Project Where I Didn’t Listen Enough

-My team gave polite nods.
-A few raised questions.
-I waved them off, thinking, We don’t have time to debate.
-Let’s just get this done.
+My team offered small nods and quiet questions.
+I brushed them aside, convinced there wasn’t time to slow down.
+We don’t have time to debate, I thought.
+Let’s just finish.
 We moved quickly.
 We delivered.
 And we lost the pitch.

 The Debrief That Stung